digitorus/pdfsigner/README.md

 ### General

-PDFSigner is a multi purpose PDF signer and verifier application written in [Go](https://go.dev) it allows to use it as a command line tool and as a watch and sign tool, it also provides a simple Web API to sign and verify files.
+PDFSigner is a multipurpose PDF signer and verifier application written in [Go](https://go.dev) it allows to use it as a command line tool and as a watch and sign tool, it also provides a simple Web API to sign and verify files.

 ### Documentation